accredd-dev/docs/docs/embedded-ui.md

 | `ShowOtherLicTab`           | boolean       | Set this to true if displaying the Licensed Professional upload option |
 | `ShowOtherLetterTab`        | boolean       | Set this to true if displaying the Letter upload option |
 | `ShowTopBar`                | boolean       | Set this to true if displaying the legal name and investor type fields for user input|

+## Endpoints
+- `POST/v1/verifications/embed-ui-link` is used to create a unique link to embed within your application.
+- `PUT/v1/verifications/{transactionID}` checks the status of any given verification submission.
+- `PUT/v1/verifications/{transactionID}` manipulates the status for a specific submission.
+- `GET/v1/verifications/{transactionID}/pdf-letter` obtains the accreditation letter for a specific submission.

+Test and use the endpoints live at [api.accredd.com](https://api.accredd.com)